jprochazka/adsb-receiver/README.md

     chmod +x install.sh
     ./install.sh

-If updating software previously installed using these scripts use the following commands...
+At this time some manual configuration is required to properly display the max range graph.
+Please refer to the project wiki for more infromation on what will need to be changed as well as how to display bandwidth usage for a wireless connections. https://github.com/jprochazka/adsb-feeder/wiki

+#### Updating existing installations...

     cd ~/adsb-feeder
     git pull
     ./install.sh

-At this time some manual configuration is required to properly display the max range graph.
-Please refer to the project wiki for more infromation on what will need to be changed as well as how to display bandwidth usage for a wireless connections. https://github.com/jprochazka/adsb-feeder/wiki

 ### What Can Be Installed